xhad/bfxorderbook/README.md

 # bfxorderbook

-npm install

-Connect to Bitfinex Websocket API and build Oderbook
+Connect to Bitfinex Websocket API and build Orderbook object.